webandras/static-site-express/README.md

 Make sure to build the live bundle in production mode.

-Check out the `bin` folder and the `package.json` file to see the available scripts.

 ### Modify the application code

 The JavaScript source is in the `app/` folder. **Generally, you only need to modify the `core/generator.js` and